johnosbb/CeaiveEditor/sentence_structure.md

 ### Adversative conjunctions

-Adversative conjunctions are conjunctions that show contrast or opposition between two clauses or ideas.
+Adversative conjunctions are conjunctions that show contrast, or an unexpected element, or opposition between two clauses or ideas.
 They indicate a contradiction, counterpoint, or unexpected relationship between the clauses.
 Examples of adversative conjunctions include "however," "nonetheless," "but," "yet," "still," and "nevertheless."

+#### Examples

+- I was tired, nevertheless, I decided to go for a run.
+- He wasn't feeling well; nevertheless, he went to the meeting.
+- She was tired, yet she kept pushing herself to finish the race.
+- I studied hard; however, I still failed the test.
+- The weather was unfavorable for outdoor activities; nonetheless, they decided to proceed with their plans.
+- He had all the qualifications for the job, yet he was not selected.
+- She worked hard on her presentation; yet, she didn't receive the recognition she deserved.

 ### Co-Ordinating Conjunctions